Masks Are Making Us Eye-Obsessed — & Cosmetic Surgeries Are On The Rise

 When wearing a mask that hides the lower half of your face, it's only natural that you become more aware of what's going on with the upper half.
-To enhance the visible features you might apply an extra coat of mascara and pull your hair into a tight topknot to feel confident with what's left on display — or you might consider a longer-lasting solution for achieving bright eyes and high-arched brows and book an appointment with a plastic surgeon.
+To enhance the visible features you might apply an extra coat of mascara and pull your hair into a tight topknot to feel confident with what's left on display — but some are considering a longer-lasting solution for achieving bright eyes and high-arched brows, and booking an appointment with a plastic surgeon.

 As Manhattan-based plastic surgeon Melissa Doft, MD, explains, the advent of COVID-19 and face-mask mandates, coupled with the fact that many New Yorkers are still working remotely, has caused a remarkable surge in demand for elective procedures, specifically those around the eyes.